-- ★ Government Resources: These include 150,000 full-text government documents. - ★ Career Development Resources - General Reference Materials: These include a comprehensive list of links to almanacs, dictionaries, maps, encyclopedias, and other reference works for swift and easy access to reference resources. - Life and Leisure Resources: These include additional information resources for topics outside the classroom, including eldercare, genealogy, travel, consumer information, food and cooking, health-related issues, and more.
+General Reference Materials: These include almanacs, dictionaries, maps, encyclopedias, and other reference works for quick and easy access to reference resources.

+Resources for Life and Leisure: These include additional information resources for topics outside of the classroom, art, sports, genealogy, travel, consumer information, food and cooking, health-related topics, and more.